First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Discussion

 To estimate the rates of second-generation mergers, we have to account for the fact that the velocity kick vector has to lie in the fractional solid angle $\sim \left(a_{\rm 2b}/a_{\rm 3}\right)^2$, where $a_{\rm 2b}$ and $a_{\rm 3}$ are the semi-major axis of the second binary and the outer semi-major axis, respectively \citep{2020ApJ...895L..15F}.
 For our models, we estimate it to be $\left(a_{\rm 2b}/a_{\rm 3}\right)^2 \sim 10^{-6}$.
 From Table~\ref{table:nbody_fractions}, we find that the merger fraction for Model 1 is $0.4$.
 Combining these two numbers, we find that the rate of second-generation mergers in Model 1 is about

 and estimates for the other models are included in Table~\ref{table:rates}.
-These estimates agree with the results of \citet{2020ApJ...895L..15F}.
-Similarly to the first-generation mergers, these estimates are highly uncertain; a more detailed modeling of the 2+2 systems is highly desirable in future studies.
+These estimates are consistent with the results of \citet{2020ApJ...895L..15F}.
+Similarly to the first-generation mergers, these estimates are highly uncertain; a more detailed modelling of the 2+2 systems is highly desirable in future studies.
+Nevertheless, we can compare our results of the relative rates of second generation+first-generation mergers compared to first generation+first generation mergers.
+Based on the second LIGO-Virgo Gravitational Wave Transient Catalog, \citet{2020arXiv201105332K} infer a relative rate of $5.3 \times 10^{-3}$ of second generation+first-generation mergers compared to first generation+first generation mergers, with a $99\%$ upper limit of $0.04$.
+This is significantly larger than in our simulations, where we find that the same corresponding relative rate is $\sim 10^{-7}$.